web-cat/code-workout/README.md

 ## Introduction:

 Vagrant is designed to run on multiple platforms, including Mac OS X, Microsoft Windows, Debian, Ubuntu, CentOS, RedHat and Fedora.
-In this document we describe how to configure and run an OpenDSA project virtual development environment through Vagrant.
+In this document we describe how to configure and run an CodeWorkout project virtual development environment through Vagrant.

 ## Installation Steps: